LaneanL/Information-Security-using-SQL-Linux-Python/ReadMe_Permissions in Linux.md

-# File permissions in Linux
+# File and Directotory Permissions in Linux

 ## Project description:
 The research team at my organization needs to update the file permissions for certain